Work / Birda · Photo AI

 The Opportunistic Photographer

 "I take hundreds of photos on walks and trips.
 Half the time I have no idea what bird I've captured.
-I just know it looks interesting.
 I need to identify it after the fact."

-• To identify birds from gallery photos taken days or weeks earlier
+• Identify birds from gallery photos taken days later

-• Confidence that distant or backlit shots are still worth trying
+• Confidence that distant shots are worth trying

 Identify later Name species Build a log Share finds